CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

   }

 ```
 If you run the tests now with the backend running, everything should go green!
+If not make sure that you go through the code again, run the application and try it out manually to see at what point the application is running in to errors.

 ![](cooper_challenge_capter_2_features_green.png)

 If the tests still fails, it might be that the test is to quick to look for the message.
 You need to tell the test to wait a bit before expecting to find the message so it has time to render.
 We can do slow things down by adding a timeout: `await page.waitFor(1000)`.

-E.g.
+For example:

 ```js
   it('with valid credentials', async () => {